Please help me congratulate these outstanding clients who are chasing down all their fitness goals.

 “The body can only go, where the mind has been.”

 I needed to answer a question, “Can I run that fast?”
 Only one way to find out… try.
 My first qualification attempt took place at the Boston Marathon in 2016.
 Boston's euphoric event amazed me.
-I understood why this race was every runner’s dream.
+I understood the magnitude of the glorious event.
 Robert and I worked for years to qualify.
-After hundreds of hours of training, and 2 qualifying attempts.
+After hundreds of hours of training and 3 qualifying attempts.
 We finally qualified in at the Long Beach Marathon in 2015.
 We broke the coveted 3 hour mark.
 Coming in at 2:59:52.

-“I set the race target: 2:53”
+“I set the race target 2:53”

 The time needed to punch a ticket to the World's Fastest Marathon, the New York Marathon.
 The crowds erupted as the race began.
 The nervousness was gone.
 The fastest march to the finish line began.
-Robert and I were swallowed by the sea of runners.
+Robert and I instantly swallowed by the sea of runners.
 Besides the sheer number of people, I was surprised by the speed of the runners.
 Surely this will clear out, I thought.
 Everybody can’t run at this pace.

 But they did.

 No, matter how fast I ran.
 I couldn’t pass anyone.
 Everybody was fast, lightning fast.
 I was supposed to be the fast one.

 “I'm not good enough.”

 I'll be honest, I get this ugly feeling, whenever someone runs at my pace.
 The feeling like I’m drowning, like I can’t maintain the pace, like I’m not good enough.
 Listen, I’m not a runner, I played basketball and baseball in high school.
 So running with the world’s elite, I felt like an impostor.
 Everybody at that level, including Robert, ran track or cross-country.
 I lifted weights.
 I wished we we’re lifting weights that day.